The actress who became a 'terrorist'

 While in New York, the itch for social justice returned.

-Kitty Marion made friends with Marion Sanger and became involved with her American Birth Control movement - which went on to become Planned Parenthood.
+Kitty Marion made friends with Margaret Sanger and became involved with her American Birth Control movement - which went on to become Planned Parenthood.

 "Here was a woman whose life linked two of the great movements of our times, and yet we don't know her name," says Riddell.